 If you're a member of the BC Automobile Association (BCAA), and you use a BCAA-approved mechanic, you can ask BCAA for help if you have a problem.
 Visit the BCAA website.

 You can contact the Better Business Bureau, which receives complaints about local businesses.
 At the very least, future consumers can be warned about that shady mechanic.
 See the BBB website.

 You might want to contact the Automotive Retailers Association.
 See the ARA's website.
 Only some repair shops and dealers belong to this voluntary organization.
 Or, if the repair was done by a dealer franchise, you can call the head office to lodge a complaint.

 Consider telling your story on social media.
 Be factual and truthful about what happened — using foul or insulting language may work against you.

 Social pressure is powerful.
 The mechanic may be eager to make things right to protect their reputation.

 If you can’t solve the problem with the above steps, your next option may be to take legal action to recover amounts you feel you’re still owed.

 For claims of under $5,000, you can apply to work out your dispute with the Civil Resolution Tribunal.
-This is a cheaper and faster option than going to court.
-You don’t need a lawyer to do this!
+This is a cheaper and faster option than going to court, and you don't need a lawyer.
+Visit the CRT's website.

 Who can help